turbot/powerpipe-docs/docs/run/snapshots/batch-snapshots.md

 ## Sharing Snapshots

 The `--snapshot` flag will create a snapshot with `workspace` visibility in your user workspace.
-A snapshot with `workspace` visibility is visible only to users that have access to the workspace in which the snapshot resides -- A user must be authenticated to Turbot Pipes with permissions on the workspace.
+A snapshot with `workspace` visibility is visible only to users who have access to the workspace in which the snapshot resides -- A user must be authenticated to Turbot Pipes with permissions on the workspace.

 If you want to create a snapshot that can be shared with *anyone*, use the `--share` flag instead.
 This will create the snapshot with `anyone_with_link` visibility: